maurofaccin/DataCovVac/README.md

 ### Plotting

-In the `plots` folder one can find the python script used to reproduce the plots of the above paper.
+In the `covvac-plots` folder one can find the python script used to reproduce the plots of the above paper.